 How did Jeffrey Epstein make all of his money?

-Newly released legal documents are renewing focus on the Jeffery Epstein, with public scrutiny of the court papers also reigniting interest in the late sex offender's wealth and how he amassed it.
+Newly released legal documents are renewing focus on Jeffrey Epstein, with public scrutiny of the court papers also reigniting interest in the late sex offender's wealth and how he amassed it.

 Accused of abusing dozens of teenage girls before dying by suicide in a federal prison in 2019, the politically connected multimillionaire never graduated from college, but still wound up socializing with a range of major public figures, from former U.S. presidents and software moguls to members of the British royal family.